 Rescue, Rehabilitate, Release…

-We operate the only wildlife ambulance service in the state of Washington, serving Snohomish, King, and Skagit counties, and Camano Island.
-Our Rescue team responds to wildlife emergencies involving animals that are trapped, or otherwise may be too dangerous for the general public to restrain and contain for transport.
+We accept orphaned and injured wildlife patients from Snohomish, King, and Skagit counties, and Camano Island.
+Most of our patients are brought directly to our center for treatment by caring citizens.
+Occasionally, wild animals are trapped, or otherwise may be too dangerous for the general public to restrain and contain for transport.
+When this occurs, we depend on our team of volunteers and staff members to rescue these patients.
 We also work closely with other wildlife rehabilitators to ensure that we are providing the best care possible for the wildlife brought to us.

 Did you know that there are many ways you can help Sarvey raise much needed funds everyday on the web, doing things you do already?
 Every time you shop or search, if you use these special links and register to shop with iGive, or AmazonSmile they will donate a percentage of your purchase back to us.
 There is NO COST TO YOU.
 It is simple to do - please register today.

-If you would like to be added to our e-mail list, just fill out the Contact Us form.
+If you would like to be added to our e-mail list and receive our monthly newsletter - simply fill out this Contact Us form link.